diditforlulz273/PokerRL-Omaha/README.md

   Total array size is 8X24.

 #### Leaky ReLU usage for all NNs
- - negative slope of 0.1 is tested to improve loss decrease speed by 2-6% at no cost
+ - negative slope of 0.1 is tested to improve loss decrease speed by 2-6% at no cost.

 #### Standalone Head to Head Agent evaluator
- - Standalone module written with takeaways from the original h2h evaluator of PokerRL
+ - Standalone module written with takeaways from the original h2h evaluator of PokerRL.
  - Is handy to evaluate different agents against each other.
  Can be found in 'examples/interactive_agent_vs_agent.py', a short parameter description is inside.
  Class AgentTournament is extended to hold the functionality.

 #### Standalone LBR Agent evaluator
- - Standalone module written with takeaways from the original h2h evaluator of PokerRL
+ - Standalone module written with takeaways from the original h2h evaluator of PokerRL.
  - Is handy to evaluate an agent with LBR method.
  Can be found in 'examples/eval_agent_lbr.py', a short parameter description is inside.